 To understand a proverb, and the interpretation; the words of the wise, and their dark sayings.

 God inspired the book of Proverbs for you.
 It is in the Bible to teach wisdom to the simple and young (Pr 1:1-4).
 It can also take wise men to new levels of knowledge (Pr 1:5-6).
-But the wisdom in Proverbs must be carefully mined from Solomon’s short, dark sayings.
+But the wisdom in Proverbs must be carefully studied in Solomon’s short, dark sayings.
 Careless or lazy men will give up before learning anything (II Tim 3:6-7; 4:3-4).

 There are no boring or stuffy theories here that are hard to grasp and apply.
 Instead, there are short, pithy observations of life that can give you great insight into human experience and sure rules for success.
 Noble and wise men will realize this incredible gift and apply themselves to learn these obscure sayings of the wisest man in history (Pr 1:5-6).